MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 ### Name

-The "Name" section of a function help topic is taken from the function name in the function syntax.
-The "Name" of a script help topic is taken from the script filename.
+The **Name** section of a function help topic is taken from the function name in the function syntax.
+The **Name** of a script help topic is taken from the script filename.
 To change the name or its capitalization, change the function syntax or the script filename.

 ### Syntax

-The "Syntax" section of the help topic is generated from the function or script syntax.
-To add detail to the help topic syntax, such as the .NET Framework type of a parameter, add the detail to the syntax.
-If you do not specify a parameter type, the "Object" type is inserted as the default value.
+The **Syntax** section of the help topic is generated from the function or script syntax.
+To add detail to the help topic syntax, such as the .NET type of a parameter, add the detail to the syntax.
+If you do not specify a parameter type, the **Object** type is inserted as the default value.

 ### Parameter List

-The "Parameter list" in the help topic is generated from the function or script syntax and from the descriptions that you add by using the "Parameters" keyword.
-The function parameters appear in the "Parameters" section of the help topic in the same order that they appear in the function or script syntax.
-The spelling and capitalization of parameter names is also taken from the syntax; it is not affected by the parameter name specified by the "Parameter" keyword.
+The parameter list in the help topic is generated from the function or script syntax and from the descriptions that you add by using the `.Parameter` keyword.
+The function parameters appear in the **Parameters** section of the help topic in the same order that they appear in the function or script syntax.
+The spelling and capitalization of parameter names is also taken from the syntax.
+It is not affected by the parameter name specified by the `.Parameter` keyword.

 ### Common Parameters

-The "Common parameters" are added to the syntax and parameter list of the help topic, even if they have no effect.
+The **Common parameters** are added to the syntax and parameter list of the help topic, even if they have no effect.
 For more information about the common parameters, see [about_CommonParameters](about_CommonParameters.md).